WahidSaeed/Revisor-Phase-I/README.md

 # Revisor-Phase-I

 The purpose of this app is to analyze the linguistic data through social media and other specific sites and summarize it small enough for users to understand that their searched brand rather has positive or negative review with just a glimpse of their eyes.

+# Requirements
+Please use python 3.6 and import nltk library using pip manager.